Closed-form Linear Regression and Matrix Factorization, and loss functions

 On the case of a statistical model, the object of the maximum likelihood estimator is to find the function of the parameters that fits the model well

-Triplet loss: used on classification tasks where the number of classes is very large.
-Shibsankar Bas wrote an amazing blog post about it.
-Quoting him: triplet loss helps by learning distributed embeddings representation of data points in a way that in the high dimensional vector space, contextually similar data points are projected in the near-by region whereas dissimilar data points are projected far away from each other.
-The network is trained against triplets of (anchor, positive, negative) inputs consisting of an anchor image, a positive (similar or same category) image, and one negative (dissimilar or different category) image.
-The Triplet Loss minimizes the distance between an anchor and a positive and maximizes the distance between the Anchor and the negative.
-The idea is to have 3 identical networks having the same neural net architecture and they should share weights.
-Anchor, Positive and Negative images are passed through their respective network and during backpropagation weight vectors are updated using shared architecture.
-During prediction time, any one network is used to compute the vector representation of input data.
+Triplet loss is used on classification tasks where the number of classes is very large.
+Triplet loss helps by learning distributed embeddings representation of data points in a way that in the high dimensional vector space, contextually similar data points are projected in the near-by region whereas dissimilar data points are projected far away from each other.
+The network is trained against triplets of images: an anchor image of a person, positive image which is another image of the same person, and a negative image which is a picture of another person.
+The Triplet Loss minimizes the euclidian distance between an anchor and a positive and maximizes the distance between the Anchor and the negative.
+Tasks that we can perform: face recognition (“who’s this person”) and validation (“are these the same person?”) and clustering (“find most similar people”).
 The formulation is:

 Focal Loss